Queensland Car Window Tinting Laws (Sept 2017)

-- A total light transmittance of 35% or higher, is permitted on the drivers door, and the passenger front door windows.
+- A combined total amount of visible light transmittance of 35% or higher, is permitted on the drivers door, and the passenger front door windows.

 - All window behind the drivers seating position, are allowed to have a darker window tint applied.
-The total light transmittance must not exceed 20%.
-Your vehicle must also be fitted with a rear view mirrors on both sides.
+The combined total amount of visible light transmittance of these windows must not be lower than 20%.
+Your vehicle must also need to be fitted with a rear view mirror on both sides.

-- Front windscreens are only permitted to have a horizontal band across the top section.
+- The Front windscreens on all road registered vehicles are only permitted to have a horizontal band across the top section.
 They can not exceed 10% of the total windscreen height, and must not extend over the path of your wipers.

 - The windows in the cargo section of all goods vehicles, can be tinted as dark as 0% total block-out.